 And if your family and friends aren’t interested in or educated on breastfeeding, make sure you communicate with them.
 That doesn’t mean to beat them over the head with breastfeeding propaganda, but you want to make sure they’re going to support you.

-For example, when I was pregnant with my first child, a formula company sent me a free sample can (I don’t think they’re allowed to do that anymore in the US).
+For example, when I was pregnant with my first child, a formula company sent me a free sample can (which I feel like is a really sketchy practice designed to undermine breastfeeding efforts and sell formula where it’s not needed, but I digress).
 I decided to just get rid of it, because I was committed to breastfeeding.
 A family member who was visiting at the time asked, “Shouldn’t you hang onto that, just in case?”
 I simply responded that I didn’t want to have an easy way out on a difficult day.

 As Alison said, “I made sure the people around me knew how important it was for me to be successful.”
 This fact was really helpful to her when she was struggling during her first several weeks of nursing.